JohnBigeon/Teleinfo_electricity/README.md

 make
 sudo make install
 ````
-To test it
+To test it:
 ````
 teleinfo -m test
 ````
-To kill the daemon if needed
+To kill the daemon if needed:
 ````
 killall teleinfo
 ````
-And for help
+And for help:
 ````
 teleinfo --help
 ````